pejhvaman/filmist/README.md

 # Filmist site

-a responsive home page with vanilla JS
+a responsive landing page for a movies site with vanilla JS